Q&A with Irena Stein

 IS: Mainly serving platters from my grandmother and mother.
 I will give them to my daughter someday, and they will be passed on to the next generation.
 Also, I inherited the silver soup ladle of my immediate family.

-• It’s a gluten-free alternative to bread
+• Arepas are a gluten-free option to bread.

-• Corn arepas contain magnesium and antioxidants
+• Arepas contain magnesium and antioxidants.

 About the Teacher